torchipeppo/p3-clock-for-cinnamon/files/p3-clock@torchipeppo/po/README.md

 These are the eight standard moon phase names.

 ### "New", "Full", "Half"
-These also refer to the Moon and its plases, being simple abbreviations for "New moon" etc., so please make sure the translation reflects this.
+These also refer to the Moon and its phases, being simple abbreviations for "New moon" etc., so please make sure the translation reflects this.
 In particular, in the case of most gendered languages, make sure the grammatical gender of the translated word matches with that of your word for "Moon".